rcarroll901/simple-airflow-criminal-justice-etl/README.md

 Instead, my final project implements and showcases a new operator --  `PythonIdempatomicFileOperator` (or, as I like to call it, the `PythonYoshiOperator`) -- and paradigm in Airflow that provides a solution to the above "problems" in a user-friendly way, keeping the flexibility (and scalability, testability, and the UI!) of Airflow while adding some of the conveniences/cleanliness of Luigi.

 Below are my powerpoint presentation and videos which give varying levels of insight into my project and results.
 I had a lot to discuss so I separated the Intro to Airflow/Motivation parts for my project into an "Intro Video" in case you need more context, but the preface video should not be required to understand what I'm doing in the "real" project video.
+Since I ended up implementing a "salted dag" workflow, I also added a demonstration video of the `jail_scraper_dag` (without any actual scraping) using the new P`ythonSaltedLocalOperator` `(I'm terrible at naming things).

 PowerPoint: [Final Project - Presentation.pdf](https://drive.google.com/open?id=1KWzkc_oH4y3ZZtKfdKIHQnIiEJXi9ey-)